-“Over the years we have used various types of mitre boxes.
+“Over the years I have used various types of mitre boxes.
 They are a cheaper option to go for than having to buy a mitre saw.
 We find them useful for a few small cuts rather than setting up a full blown mitre saw.
 They are not made to last though, so good for a short time, and certainly get the job done.”

 One simple way of reducing the amount of damage to any mitre box is to line the bottom of the box with an old piece of plywood.
 Doing just that one thing will greatly reduce the amount of damage that can be caused.
 As a general rule though these boxes are far from ideal to work with when compared to using a powered up mitre saw.